← Back to research

 Cautions

-• Automations run locally — The app must be running and project available on disk for Automations; cloud-based triggers coming later
+• Automations run locally — The app must be running and project available on disk for Automations; cloud-based triggers still maturing

 • Limited enterprise integrations — Skills for Linear and Figma exist, but no native Jira, Slack, or signed commit support